rachita19082/dpga-map-visualization/README.md

-<h1 align="center">Visualization of UNICEF Office of Innovation (OoI)<br/> Activities by Country</h1>
+<h1 align="center">Map Visualization of UNICEF Digital Public Goods <br/> Development and Deployment Countries</h1>

-This repository was conceived as a very simple tool to visualize on a map the various workstreams that are currenty underway at the UNICEF Office of Innovation organized by country.
+This repository was conceived as a very simple tool to visualize on a map the various multiple dimensions of data related to the geographic extent of digital public goods.

 ## 🤔 Rationale